afeldman-nm/vllm-enc-dec-rfc/how-to.md

 +    ) -> torch.Tensor:
 ```

-Of note, `input_ids` and `positions` are respectively the decoder input token ids and the decoder input positions, while `encoder_input_ids` and `encoder_positions` are as the name would suggestion the encoder inputs.
+Of note, `input_ids` and `positions` are the decoder input token ids and positions, respectively, while `encoder_input_ids` and `encoder_positions` the corresponding encoder inputs.

 ## 2.5 (Optional but strongly recommended) Implement the following encoder/decoder model architecture

 (This section is not in the vLLM documentation.)

+This section proposes a general encoder/decoder model architecture, starting with the top-level task-specific model class and proceeding hierarchically downward to the `Attention` layers.

 ### `<ModelName>ForConditionalGeneration`: top-level, task-specific model class